 Minden Gross LLP welcomes any feedback regarding the methods it uses to provide goods and services to persons with disabilities.
-Individuals may provide their feedback in person, by telephone, in writing, or by delivering an electronic message by email to email@example.com or on USB or otherwise to our Chief Operating Officer at 416-369-4120.
+Individuals may provide their feedback in person, by telephone, in writing, or by delivering an electronic message by email to email@example.com or otherwise to our Chief Operating Officer at 416-369-4332.

 Complaints may be made in writing to the Chief Operating Officer which will be reviewed and assessed when received.
 Where possible, the Chief Operating Officer will address the issues.
 If a complaint cannot be addressed, the Chief Operating Officer will advise the complainant.

 Changes will not be made to this policy unless the impact of the changes on persons with disabilities has been considered.

 Any Minden Gross LLP policy that does not respect and promote the dignity and independence of persons with disabilities will be modified or removed.

 If anyone has a question about the policy or if the purpose of the policy is not understood, please contact the Chief Operating Officer at 416-362-3711.